Supersymmetry and Quantum Computation

 Thus, for a given supercharge $\cQ$, Eq.~\eqref{QU} imposes a constraint on the class of quantum circuits we consider.
 The next question is which states we allow as inputs into supersymmetric circuits.
 Here we let the supersymmetric observables reviewed above guide us, which suggest two natural ``modes'' of computation. \\

 \paragraph{The supersymmetric Hadamard test.}

 The first mode of computation, suggested by the correlation function \eqref{corr}, is to take as input supersymmetric ground states and calculate matrix elements of $U_{S}$.
 The standard technique for estimating matrix elements is the Hadamard test \cite{aharonov2005polynomial} which, given a state $\ket{s}$ and a unitary matrix $U$, estimates $\bra{s}U\ket{s}$.
-The procedure consists of adding an ancilla qubit which is initialized to $\ket{0}$, then Hadamarded to $\ket{+}$, and used as a control qubit for unitary evolution of the state $\ket{s}$ by the circuit $U$.
+The procedure consists of adding an ancilla qubit initialized to $\ket{0}$, then Hadamarded to $\ket{+}$, and used as a control qubit for unitary evolution of the state $\ket{s}$ by the circuit $U$.
 Finally, the ancilla qubit is Hadamarded one more time and measured in the computational basis.
-Applying this to a supersymmetric circuit in a supersymmetric ground state, the probability of measuring $\ket{0}$ in the ancilla qubit is \equ{ p(0) = \frac{1}{2}\(1+\Re \bra{\Omega}U_{S}\ket{\Omega}\)\,. } Repeated measurements of the ancilla qubit then leads to an estimate of $\Re \bra{\Omega}U_{S}\ket{\Omega}$.
+Applying this to a supersymmetric circuit in a supersymmetric ground state, the probability of measuring $\ket{0}$ in the ancilla qubit is

+Repeated measurements of the ancilla qubit then leads to an estimate of $\Re \bra{\Omega}U_{S}\ket{\Omega}$.
 (The imaginary part is obtained by changing the initial state of the ancilla.)
 What is particular about the supersymmetric setting is that the robustness property of supersymmetric systems translates directly into a corresponding property of the quantum circuit.
-Namely, the outcome probability \eqref{p0Had} of the ancilla qubit is unaffected by a deformation of the circuit of the form \equ{ U_{S}\to U_{S}+\cE\,, } with $\cE=\{\cQ,\Psi\}$ for some $\Psi$.
-This is shown schematically in Fig.~\ref{fig:Had_Circuit}.
+Namely, the outcome probability \eqref{p0Had} is unaffected by a deformation of the circuit of the form

+with $\cE=\{\cQ,\Psi\}$ for some $\Psi$ (see Fig.~\ref{fig:Had_Circuit}).
 More generally, for $U_{S}=U_{S}^{(1)}\cdots U_{S}^{(n)}$ a product of supersymmetric circuits the outcome probability is unaffected by an exact deformation of any of the circuits, $U_{S}^{(k)}\to U_{S}^{(k)}+\cE^{(k)}$.
-That is, such deformations do not propagate, as long as each circuit is supersymmetric.
 This is the first example of ``robustness'' of supersymmetric quantum circuits.
-If one is interested in computing correlation functions of operators as in \eqref{corr}, not necessarily unitary, one can apply the approach of \cite{Ortiz:2000gc} to expand the operators as a linear combination of unitaries and apply the algorithm above to each term.
+If one is interested in computing correlation functions of operators $\cO$, not necessarily unitary as in \eqref{corr}, one can expand each operator into a linear combination of unitaries, as in \cite{Ortiz:2000gc}, and then apply the algorithm above to each term.